Prescription Drugs and Offenses

 Prescription drugs consist of controlled substances.
 Also, possession or use of a prescription drug is illegal.
 This happens unless the individual holds a legitimate prescription from a licensed medical practitioner.
 Likewise, it is illegal to sell, or possess with the intent to sell, a prescription drug without a medical license.

 There are several offenses dealing with prescription drugs.
-Also, these offenses include: illegal sale or possession of prescription drugs; obtaining or supplying of drugs through fraud or forged labels; the requirement of prescriptions properly labeled and that prescribed narcotics stay in the original containers.
+These offenses include: illegal sale or possession of prescription drugs, obtaining or supplying of drugs through fraud or forged labels, the requirement of prescriptions properly labeled, and that prescribed narcotics stay in the original containers.